-The orchestrating framework shall manage a single working directory for a session in time-driven execution (labelled with the execution timestamp).
+The orchestrating framework shall manage a single working directory for a simulation execution in timedriven execution (labelled with the execution timestamp).
 Within this working directory there shall be a separate working folder for each timeline segment (labelled with the simulation timestamp).
-A session in data-driven execution shall use a single working folder were the several executions of each given module shall access their inputs and outputs.
+A simulation execution in data-driven execution shall use a single working folder were the several executions of each given module shall access their inputs and outputs.